b4shnhawx/Deauth-packets-injection/README.md

 > when the network reach the maximum number of possible connected clients, the AP sends deauth packets to the next clients that try to
 > connect.

+Here is an example of how this packets are injected.

+Knowing this, we can use it to inject packets at our will to disconnect a specific device from almost any network.